Experience the 1950s

 Visit the Van Eesteren Museum House

-The Van Eesteren Museum in Amsterdam New-West is open between 13:00 – 17.00 on Fridays and Saturdays, as well as the first Sunday of the month.
-Tickets can be purchased at the museum or in advance here.
+The Van Eesteren Museum in Amsterdam New West is open between 12:00 and 17.00 on Thursdays, Fridays, Saturdays and Sundays.
+Tickets can be purchased at the Van Eesteren Paviljoen or in advance here.
 Access is arranged via the museum.

 The Van Eesteren Museum House is part of the Iconic Houses Network.
 The website of Iconic Houses provides an overview of architecturally significant houses over the world that are open to the public.